 A February 2026 study from the University of Pennsylvania's Perelman School of Medicine tested continuous broadband noise at 50 dB in healthy adults over seven consecutive nights and found measurable reductions in REM sleep.
 The coverage focused almost entirely on pink noise — but the lead researcher, Dr. Mathias Basner, was explicit: the findings concern broadband sounds broadly, which covers both white and brown noise equally.
 Neither gets a pass.

 The practical implication for both brown and white noise: volume is a more important variable than noise color.
 A thoughtfully used white noise track at 35 dB is likely safer and more effective than a loud brown noise track at 55 dB.
 Place the device across the room — not on your nightstand — and set the volume to the point where the sound functions as background texture rather than an audible sound.
-Our detailed breakdown of this research is in the pink noise sleep benefits article, and our complete white noise sleep benefits guide applies the findings specifically to white noise use.
+For the complete calibration guide covering the three key thresholds that matter, see our white noise volume and sleep safety guide.
+Our detailed breakdown of the Penn Medicine research is in the pink noise sleep benefits article.

 Which One Should You Choose?